icyleaf/totem/README.md

 ## You may also like

-- [halite](https://github.com/icyleaf/halite) - HTTP Requests Client with a chainable REST API, built-in sessions and loggers.
+- [halite](https://github.com/icyleaf/halite) - HTTP Requests Client with a chainable REST API, built-in sessions and middlewares.
 - [markd](https://github.com/icyleaf/markd) - Yet another markdown parser built for speed, Compliant to CommonMark specification.
 - [poncho](https://github.com/icyleaf/poncho) - A .env parser/loader improved for performance.
 - [popcorn](https://github.com/icyleaf/popcorn) - Easy and Safe casting from one type to another.